Capri205/OBChestShop/README.md

 will open the buy menu.

-Owners will also see a chest center of the top row which lets them enter the shops store room where they can manage the shop shops inventory of items.
-The store room will have all item being sold or purchased by the shop.
+Owners will also see a chest center of the top row which lets them enter the shops store room where they can manage the shop inventory of items.
+The store room will have all items being sold or purchased by the shop.

 Most menus will have an ender chest top right of the GUI which lets the owner enter the settings menu for the particular screen they are on.
 For example, clicking the ender chest whilst on the stock room menu will let you change shop setting and manage the stock items.
-Similarly clicking on it whilst on the sell or buy screens will give the shop settings options and allow you to manage the sell and buy items.
+Similarly, clicking on it whilst on the sell or buy screens will give the shop settings options and allow you to manage the sell and buy items.
 There will always be an arrow top left regardless, which will take you back to the previous screen you were on.

-A shop sell and buy menus do not support pages just yet, so the maximum number of items you can sell or buy in the shop is 4 rows of 9 items, so 36 items.
+A shop sell and buy menus do not support pages just yet, so the maximum number of items you can sell or buy in the shop is 4 rows of 9 items or 36 items.
 The stock screen however has page navigation in the screen divider row, which will let you move back and forth between two pages of items.
 This is because a shop can potentially sell 36 items and purchase a completely different 36 items, so it needs to have be able to move between the two sets of items.